Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 Her pads are said to lower the interior temperature quicker and promise to reduce condensation in the door gasket.
 You can look at how her pads look and fit on her Etsy shop or in a YouTube video she released showcasing her work.

-Again, if you want to get a custom door pad without the work, Betty’s the go-to seller.
-You can see all of her options by visiting my Etsy favorites list at this link here.
+Again, Betty’s the go-to seller if you want to get a custom door pad without the work.
+You can see her options, with others I like, by visiting my Etsy favorites list at this link.

 How Should You Wash Custom Freeze Dryer Door Pads?

 Even if the material is stretchy and water-resistant, these pads should still be handled with care and hand-washed only.
-The door pads don’t need to be washed often, but since it is used to handle products, it’s best to make sure to keep the freeze dryer pads as clean as long as possible.
+The door pads don’t need to be washed often, but since it is used to handle products, it’s best to keep the freeze-dryer pads as clean as possible.

 Just like clothes, they will deteriorate if handled too roughly in the washer, so I’d only wash my door pads by hand.
 Doing this can prolong the life of my door pad.